MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 You can import your own custom 3D models to add to the **3D parts** library.
 You can can drag and drop files from a local file folder to import them or use the **Import** command.

-To import files using drag and drop:
+To import files by using drag and drop:

 1. Open Windows File Explorer, and then go to the folder that contains the 3D model(s).